Extracts from Essays:

 ‘Lawrence’s interest in ‘giving disregarded objects back some status’ is present in Bound, but this line of inquiry also extends to installations such as Swarm.
 Its most recent version appeared at the Glynn Vivian Gallery in Swansea, where Lawrence enjoyed the culmination of her first touring solo exhibition last year.
 A shipping crate tucked in the far corner of the room was the first indication that something deserved closer inspection.
 Peering behind and then above the decoy was a trail of carpet tacks; objects Sara Roberts in her catalogue essay for the exhibition notes are part of the ‘aesthetics of the everyday’.
 The tacks crawl up the wall and reappear around a small pipe jutting from the ceiling, suggesting a beginning somewhere deep inside the building.
 Amongst the metal tacks, one gold tack stands out, a queen capable of increasing her empire.
 Intellectually we know each tack is static, incapable of multiplication or flight.
 But emotionally it can be difficult to hold onto this reality.
 With a considerable element of humour, the work suggests that this multiple is not only imperfect, but also capable of its own slightly unnerving continuation.
 Site, in the final event, informs Lawrence’s every decision.
 ‘Where place does not directly inform making, the work remains incomplete until it is arranged and placed in its final showing space,’ she concludes.
 Site is, of course, yet another multiple: impossible to replicate, and yet tempting to try.’

-Philippa Lawrence, Oriel Davies exhibition Essay by Sara Roberts
+Philippa Lawrence, Oriel Davies exhibition Extract from catalogue essay by Sara Roberts

 Philippa Lawrence smiles at an old friend.
 Her eyes have lit upon a tack, crudely hammered into the top of a picture rail to serve as the hook for cord from a Venetian blind, too high and too trivial for most people to notice.
 This is the kind of thing that delights her – the pragmatism, the utility and the beauty of such an object, the aesthetics of the everyday.